History of Christian thought on persecution and tolerance: New persecution of minorities

 The process of centralizing power included the development of a new kind of persecution aimed at minorities.
 R. I. Moore says the European nation-states had not exhibited a "habit" of persecuting minorities before the twelfth and thirteenth centuries.
 Jews, lepers, heretics and gays were the first minorities to be persecuted, and they were followed in the next few centuries by Gypsies, beggars, spendthrifts, prostitutes, and discharged soldiers.
 They were all vulnerable to whatever degree they existed "outside" the community.
-Religious persecution had certainly been familiar in the Roman empire, and remained so throughout the history of the Byzantine Empire, but it had largely faded away in the West before reappearing in the eleventh century.
+Religious persecution had certainly been familiar in the Roman Empire, and remained so throughout the history of the Byzantine Empire, but it had largely faded away in the West before reappearing in the eleventh century.
 The various persecutions of minorities became established over the next hundred years.
 In this it was "determined, not only over whom, but also by whom, the [increasing] power of government was to be exercised."

 For example, Peter Comestor (d.
 1197) was the first influential scholar to interpret biblical injunctions against sodomy as injunctions against homosexual intercourse.
 The Third Lateran council of 1179 then became the first ecclesiastical council to rule that men who engaged in homosexual activity should be deprived of office or excommunicated.
 However, "the real impetus of the attack on homosexuality did not come from the Church."
 The Fourth Lateran council reduced those penalties, and though Gregory IX (1145–1241) ordered the Dominicans to root out homosexuality from the territory that later became the nation of Germany, a century earlier, the kingdom of Jerusalem had spread a legal code ordaining death for "sodomites".
 From the 1250s onwards, a series of similar legal codes in the nation-states of Spain, France, Italy and Germany followed this example.
-"By 1300, places where male sodomy was not a capitol offense had become the exception rather than the rule."
+"By 1300, places where male sodomy was not a capital offense had become the exception rather than the rule."

 Centralization of power led all of Europe of the High Middle Ages to become a persecuting culture.
 Christian thought, along with the intellectuals of the day who published their pejorative views of minorities in writing, helped make persecution a tool of the process of centralization as well as its inevitable result.
 Together, secular rulers and writers, along with Christian leadership and thought, created a new rhetoric of exclusion, legitimizing persecution based on new attitudes of stereotyping, stigmatization and even demonization of the accused.
 Moore says this contributed to "deliberate and socially sanctioned violence ... directed, through established governmental, judicial and social institutions, against groups of people defined by general characteristics such as race, religion or way of life.
 Membership in such groups in itself came to be regarded as justifying these attacks."